hellerve/talks/security-meetup-berlin-august-2020/notes.md

 There are many ways in which supposedly memory safe languages may not live up to their potential.
-In this talk I will mostly focus on issues within the constraints of the language rather than talking about their runtimes.
+In this talk I will mostly focus on issues within the constraints of the language rather than talking about their compiler or interpreter environments.
 This is because the runtimes usually are written in memory unsafe languages like C or C++.
 They are subject to the same bugs that you find in any other C code base.
 Just consider Python, which has had 49 CVEs assigned to it in the last 12 years, 13 of which were overflow-related.
 Or think of the various JavaScript runtimes and how people keep crafting exploits to break out of their sandboxing mechanisms, whether it’s through fooling the JIT’s range analysis or through simple bugs in the implementation of primitives.

+We will talk about runtimes, though, because sometimes the devil is in an execution environment that we didn’t even really know was there, or didn’t consider when thinking about threats.

 While talking about this it will seem as if I am bashing on what might be your favorite programming language.
 I'm not doing that because I think that language